vfurmane/pipex-tester/README.md

 - `test-xx.txt`: this is the outfile of pipex.
 - `test-xx-original.txt`: this is the outfile we would get with bash.
 - `test-xx-tty.txt`: this is what your program writes (`stdout` and `stderr`)
+- `test-xx-exit.txt`: this is the exit code of your program

 You may find files like that `test-xx.x.txt`.
 These are log files for command executed twice during the same test.